futurice/spotify-hubot/README.md

 * Spotify premium account

+This bot uses [Flowdock adapter](https://github.com/flowdock/hubot-flowdock).
 First configure Hubot with its adapters and get it responding to something and then proceed with these instructions:

 Copy your spotify appkey to the base of the repository named as `spotify_appkey.key`.
-Get application key from here: https://developer.spotify.com/technologies/libspotify/#application-keys.
+Get application key from here: https://developer.spotify.com/technologies/libspotify/#application-keys (choose binary, not C-code).

 Add following environment variables to heroku: